AppleBreak1/Dell-Latitude-7210-2-in-1-Hackintosh/README.md

 Sleep/Resume

   - Supports S0, S3, and S4
-  - After S0 resume, TB3/USB-C USB3 is lost; DP-Alt mode, USB-C USB2, and touchscreen remain functional.
-  - System may fail to wake from S0 if TB or USB3 devices are connected to USB-C ports.
-(No issue however, if USB-C ports are set to be used for display port or USB only in BIOS)
+  - After S0 resume, Thunderbolt controller is lost and system may fail to wake if TB or USB3 devices are connected to USB-C ports.
+However, no issue if USB-C ports are set to be used for display port or USB only in BIOS.
+DP-Alt mode, USB2/USB-C, and touchscreen remain functional.
   - After S0 resume, IGPU frequency may get stuck at max if igfxfw property is used.
 You may inject rps-control property as an alternative.
-  - After S3 resume, TB3/USB-C USB3 hotplug remain functional but touchscreen function is lost.
+  - After S3 resume, TB3/USB3/USB-C hotplug remain functional but touchscreen function is lost.
 (Workaround -> hibernation with hibernatemode 25 as needed)
   - After S4 resume, TB3 hotplug and touchscreen remain functional.
   - Disable lidwake for S3 and S4 as it can cause wake issues.
   - bluetoothd process with high cpu usage and power consumption after resume from sleep -> Workaround is to use [Bluesnooze](https://github.com/odlp/bluesnooze)